roamingterra/library/README.md

 9. Take in form submission info in the JavaScript and add book to library
 10. Add toggle function to book read status
 11. Add remove book card function

+Extra step taken: 12.
+I converted the object constructor to a class

 The hardest part for me was to figure out how to toggle between two images, however this proved to be a simple solution once I found out the technique.
 The other hard part was figuring out how to figure out the general process for adding books to